 If you have additional ideas or insight for how to staff your clinic over the holidays, join the conversation on our Facebook page.

 View more holiday content from us!
-Click here to read about our holiday marketing ideas and click here for tips on how to establish your holiday hours.
+Click here for tips on how to establish your holiday hours.